brenordv/guessit-api/readme.md

 ## How It Works

 The application is built with FastAPI and exposes the GuessIt library's functionality through a RESTful API.
-It provides two main endpoints:
+It provides three main endpoints:

 - `/api/guess` - Analyzes a filename and returns structured information
 - `/api/health` - Provides a health check to verify the API is functioning correctly
+- `/api/statistics` - Returns statistics about requests made to the API

 ## Installation and Usage